albertsundjaja/image_captioning/README.md

 A donkey standing in front of a restaurant.
 A large horse standing inside of a wooden pen.
 ```

+This is done using CNN-RNN model.
+CNN will encode the image into a feature vector, then the RNN will decode while also building an Embedding layer of vocabularies which translate image pixels data into captions.

+The CNN model used is a pretrained ResNet50, while the RNN used is an LSTM trained using teacher-forcer method.

+## Dataset

+Dataset is provided by [COCO](http://cocodataset.org/#home), a provider of dataset for object detection and captioning.
+Due to the massive size of the dataset, it is not included in this repo.
+Please download the 2014 image and annotation dataset from the [COCO website](http://cocodataset.org/#download).

+## Dependencies

+This project make use of Anaconda-distributed Python 3.7, PyTorch, NLTK, and CocoApi

+A Conda environment file is provided in this repo.

 ## Training & Inference